 Epic View of Mount Fuji from Chureito Pagoda

-The Chureito Pagoda is a five storied pagoda on the mountainside overlooking Fujiyoshida City.
+The Chureito Pagoda is a five-storied pagoda on the mountainside overlooking Fujiyoshida City.
 The pagoda is one of Fujigoko’s most popular cherry blossom spots where you can get beautiful views of Mount Fuji rising up through a sea of cherry blossoms.
 The pagoda is part of the Arakura Sengen Shrine and was built as a peace memorial in 1963.
 You have to climb 400 steps up the mountain from the shrine’s main buildings but the view is totally worth it with or without the cherry blossoms.
 We hired a car to get there but tours are available as well.
 On the way down don’t forget to snap a shot of Mt.
 Fuji framed by a Torri gate – It is definitely one of the best places to see Mt Fuji!

 Mount Fuji from Kachi Kachi Ropeway

 The Kachi Kachi Ropeway leads to an observation deck overlooking Mount Fuji and Lake Kawaguchiko from 400 meters up the side of Mount Tenjo.
 A hiking trail leads from here to Mount Mitsutoge, a popular day hike with good views of Mount Fuji.
-The ropeway reaches the summit in three minutes, and from the observation area at an elevation of 1,075 meters there is a 360 degree panoramic view of Mount Fuji and Lake Kawaguchi.
+The ropeway reaches the summit in three minutes, and from the observation area at an elevation of 1,075 meters, there is a 360-degree panoramic view of Mount Fuji and Lake Kawaguchi.
 While we didn’t make this hike, it is on our wishlist for our next trip to Japan.

 See Mount Fuji From an Onsen

 One of the most relaxing ways to see Mount Fuji is from an onsen bath.
-There are a few popular hot spring resort towns around the mountain; however, there are surprisingly few ryokan and public baths from where you can actually view the mountain while relaxing in the steaming hot water.
+There are a few popular hot spring resort towns around the mountain; however, there are surprisingly few ryokans and public baths from where you can actually view the mountain while relaxing in the steaming hot water.
 Konansou and Fuji View Hotel both have excellent views of Mt.
 Fuji from their onsens.

 Mount Fuji From the Slopes

 While skiing on Mt Fuji is not possible you can still ski with views of Mt Fuji.
 The Fujiten Snow Resort is located 12Km from Kawaguchiko interchange, the resort boasts an outstanding location, overlooking the majestic Mt.
 Fuji.
 There 4 lifts and 7 courses from beginner to more advanced.
-There is also a snow park which is equipped with various items popular with kids including a ‘Chibikko (kids) Island’.
-The resort is open early December to late March.
+There is also a snow park that is equipped with various items popular with kids including a ‘Chibikko (kids) Island’.
+The resort is open from early December to late March.